 Each year we accept a cohort of students whose skills, experiences and personalities complement each other to create a diverse and vibrant classroom.
-Your cohort size will be between 20 and 40 students.
+Your cohort size will be between twenty and forty students.
 Individual class sizes range from six to twenty-five students.

 The capstone project is an applied research project that is the culmination of your class work and experiences in the Master of Science in Threat and Response Management program.
 The project is completed throughout your second year in the program.
 In Autumn students develop their proposal and research questions; in Winter they conduct their research; and in Spring they write their project and present their work to their peers at the annual Capstone Showcase.

 Visit the Capstone Projects page to learn more.

 Please see the Tuition and Fees page for program cost information.

 Scholarships are available to complete the program.
 The Emerging Leaders in Emergency Preparedness scholarship program provides multiple awards to incoming students each academic year.
 The size of the award varies and depends on the quality of the application.
 Military veterans may take advantage of the Yellow Ribbon Program.
 Alumni of the MScTRM program may take additional courses at a discounted rate via the Alumni Scholarship Program.
 Other scholarships may be available.
 Please contact firstname.lastname@example.org for more information.